Statement of Role, Purpose, and Function

 Description: This program featured various projects, trends and issues related to the use of emerging technologies in libraries around the world.
 Particular attention was given to presentations which highlighted the transformation that has occurred in different areas of library service due to technological change.
 Specific limitations, restrictions and/or creative solutions implemented by librarians were also of interest.

-2012 International Paper Session - Anaheim, CA“Expecting the Unexpected: Libraries Respond to Profound Change” –
+2012 International Papers & Projects Session - Anaheim, CA: “Expecting the Unexpected: Libraries Respond to Profound Change”

 What innovative programs and practices are libraries employing to develop literate communities?
 How are libraries partnering or collaborating with other organizations around literacy programs?
 The challenge includes both adult and childhood literacy and involves reaching out to those who cannot read or who have limited reading skills.
 These issues are the core of this year’s program, which will explore successful literacy initiatives in libraries of all types around the globe.